 There are many access routes where you can stroll along the harbour walls, or follow it around towards the Wharf to find more hidden coves.

-There are plenty of benches and rest points to take a pew, take some photos or have some fish ‘n’ chips!
+There is plenty of benches and rest points to take a pew, take some photos or have some fish ‘n’ chips!
 Just mind out for the seagulls.

 2. Visit Mousehole Harbour Beach